DerBrunoIR/CourseGraph/README.md

 An edge from a module node **A** to another node **B** represents a **A requires B** relation between these two nodes.

 E.g. A student would have to complete **B** before taking module **A**.

+# Data Collection

+We collected publicly available data from MOSES for CS bachelor and CS master using the following two scripts.
+`./scripts/print_module_hrefs.js` collects all module URLs when pasted into the browser's DevTools for the currently visited TU Berlin program (E.g. [Informatik B.Sc.](https://moseskonto.tu-berlin.de/moses/modultransfersystem/studiengaenge/anzeigen.html?studiengang=31&mkg=24544&semester=76)).
+The second script `./scripts/scrape_moses.py` uses the previously collected module URLs to download and extract module related information.
+We used a request scheduler to distribute all requests over a larger period of time to prevent load spikes at the TU Berlin servers.

 # Challenges